Residents at the heart of what we do

 Over half the places on Creation’s Board of Trustees are reserved for resident members; this means that local people have real influence over the decisions that are being made about the area and the priorities of the Trusts work.
-We are currently looking to recruit some new trustees to our board.
-If you are interested, please email Charlotte@creationtrust.org
+We are careful to ensure our resident members reflect the make-up of our community.
+We are proud to be a BAME led organisation

 Jean Bartlett MBE